zeiglerd/app-store/README.md

 ```

 #### Running the Server in the Preferred Development State
-- Use nodemon to listen for file updates:
+- Use nodemon to listen for file updates:<br>
   ```
   $ nodemon src/server.js
   ```

 #### Unit Testing
 - Use the following command to run each unit test:
-  - Unit tests are located in the *test* folder, in the root of the project.
+  - Unit tests are located in the *test* folder, in the root of the project.<br>
   ```
   $ npm test
   ```